markNZed/TaskFlow/processor/README.md

 The Processor strips the task.hub object before forwarding to a Task Function.

-The Task Function mainly communicates with the Task Processor using the object task.processor which includes fields: command, commandArgs, config.
-The Task Processor can use language specific side-channels to communicate with the Tsak Function e.g., events, callbacks, promises, etc. The principle is that the Task Function is implemented for each environment raher than being agnostic, the JSON schema of the Task allows for synchronizatsion across environments.
+The Task Function mainly communicates with the Task Processor using the object task.command The Task Processor can use language specific side-channels to communicate with the Tsak Function e.g., events, callbacks, promises, etc. The principle is that the Task Function is implemented for each environment raher than being agnostic, the JSON schema of the Task allows for synchronizatsion across environments.
+Only the Task Function writes to task.command

-task.processor.command maybe be one of
+task.command maybe be one of:
-  * partial
   * update
   * start
   * next

+The Task Processor communicates with the Hub using the object task.processor Only the Task Processor write to task.processor

+task.processor.command maybe be one of:
+  * update
+  * start
+  * next
   * receiveNext
   * ping
-  * pong
   * register

+The Task Processor receives commands from the Hub via task.hub.command Only the Hub writes to task.hub

 ## Future
 Hub functionality that can be pushed to the Processor should be pushed to the processor e.g.,
 * Filter execution